Menesjärvi - Wilderness Auroras

 - Duration:4 nights

-- Group Size: Minimum 2 and maximum 16 people (approximately)
+- Group Size: Minimum group size 8 people, maximum group size 16 people (approximately)

 - Suitable for: Ages 15+.
 See our terms for further information.